 1712 – Long before the Railways …

 The Stamp Act of 1712 levied a tax of one halfpenny (½d) on every newspaper, rising over the years to 4d per paper.
-Newspapers were hand-stamped – as on the right – to show the tax had been paid.
+Newspapers were hand-stamped (see right) to show the tax had been paid.
 Such hand-stamps are not railway artefacts.
-However, this draconian act had also given free postal delivery to newspapers.
-When the Newspaper Stamp Duty was abolished in 1855, the loss of the free postal delivery lead to the start of Railway Stamps!
+However, this draconian act had also given free postal transportation to newspapers.
+When the Newspaper Stamp Duty was abolished in 1855, the loss of the free transportation lead to the start of Railway Stamps!

 It should be noted that at this time Great Britain and Ireland were part of a single kingdom, and what follows encompasses this whole area.